jnozzi/cocoadev.com/markdown/AccessorMethods.md

-Allen's description of the evils of get/set are not applicable to General/ObjC.
+Allen's description of the evils of get/set are not applicable to ObjC.
 In Java, setX() means "set the instance variable X." In Objective C it may mean this or it may not.
 It can be abstracted all you like under the covers.
 It may have a backing instance variable; it may not.
-All his concerns over your later changing the type of X are exactly why the General/ObjC way does not suffer the problem.
-Creating accessors does *not* expose internal implementation details in General/ObjC the way it does in Java.
-You should always create and use getter and setter methods in General/ObjC in order to *protect* encapsulation.
+All his concerns over your later changing the type of X are exactly why the ObjC way does not suffer the problem.
+Creating accessors does *not* expose internal implementation details in ObjC the way it does in Java.
+You should always create and use getter and setter methods in ObjC in order to *protect* encapsulation.
 The one worthwhile take-away from Allen's article is that you should make your accessors private (declare them inside the .m) whenever they are not needed by external objects.
-Don't expose your accessors just because you made them. --General/RobNapier
+Don't expose your accessors just because you made them. --RobNapier

 ----

-When writing a setter for a mutable collection class (eg General/NSMutableArray), is it evil to do this:
+When writing a setter for a mutable collection class (eg NSMutableArray), is it evil to do this:

--(void)setMyArray:(General/NSMutableArray *)newArray
+-(void)setMyArray:(NSMutableArray *)newArray
 {
     if (myArray != newArray)
     {